-As with all therapeutic proteins, there is the potential for immune response in patients treated with PHESGO.
+As with all therapeutic proteins, there is the potential for immune response in patients treated with Phesgo.

 Immunogenicity assay results are highly dependent on several factors including assay sensitivity and specificity, assay methodology, sample handling, timing of sample collection, concomitant medications and underlying disease.
-For these reasons, comparison of incidence of treatment-emergent antibodies to PHESGO with the incidence of antibodies to other products may be misleading.
+For these reasons, comparison of incidence of treatment emergent antibodies to Phesgo with the incidence of antibodies to other products may be misleading.

-In the FEDERICA study, the incidence of treatment-emergent anti-pertuzumab and anti-trastuzumab antibodies was 10.6% (26/245) and 0.4% (1/245), respectively, in patients treated with intravenous pertuzumab and trastuzumab.
-Among patients that tested positive to anti-pertuzumab antibodies, neutralizing anti-pertuzumab antibodies were detected in three patients.
+In the FEDERICA study, the incidence of treatment-emergent anti-pertuzumab and anti trastuzumab antibodies was 3% (7/237) and 0.4% (1/237), respectively, in patients treated with intravenous pertuzumab and trastuzumab.

-The incidence of treatment-emergent anti-pertuzumab, anti-trastuzumab, and anti-vorhyaluronidase alfa antibodies was 12.9% (31/241), 2.1% (5/241), and 6.3% (15/238), respectively, in patients treated with PHESGO.
-Among these patients, neutralizing anti-pertuzumab antibodies were detected in two patients, and neutralizing anti-trastuzumab antibodies were detected in one patient.
-The clinical relevance of the development of anti-pertuzumab, anti-trastuzumab or anti-vorhyaluronidase alfa antibodies after treatment with PHESGO is unknown.
+The incidence of treatment-emergent anti-pertuzumab, anti-trastuzumab, and antivorhyaluronidase alfa antibodies was 4.8% (11/231), 0.9% (2/232), and 0.9% (2/225), respectively, in patients treated with Phesgo.
+The clinical relevance of the development of anti-pertuzumab, anti-trastuzumab or anti-vorhyaluronidase alfa antibodies after treatment with Phesgo is unknown.